CatalogueOfLife/coldp/README.md

 Optional identifier for the source this record came from as listed in the [metadata.yaml](metadata.yaml)

 #### nameID
+A comma concatenated list of name IDs pointing to the typified name of this specimen.
-Pointer to the typified name referring to an existing Name.ID within this data package.
+Each ID must refer to an existing Name.ID within this data package.
-Type material should only be associated with an original name, not with recombinations.
+See [best practices](#best-practices) for details on how to concatenate multi values.

 #### citation
 Material citation of the type material, i.e. type specimen.